littleboot/YARO/index.md

 ### Result

 ### Project origin
 I wanted to have a reflow oven so I could easilly solder electronic prototypes.
-After looking around I found plenty of DIY projects but none of them fitted my needs (also I like doing things my way).
-The big disadvantage of these projects is that they use an arduino in combination with a cheap solid state relay that is not suited for phase angle control.
+After looking around I found plenty of DIY projects but none of them fitted my needs.

-#### What is the best soldering technique and device to build?
+#### Which type of device would I need?
 After looking around the internet there are multiple automated soldering techniques / machines.
 - vapour phase
 - Infrared reflow oven
 - Convection reflow oven
 - Hotplate

 After reading all the marketing material from several vapour phase reflow oven manufacturers I settled for vapour phase as method of choice.
-Main reasoning at the time: _just heat up the "Vapour phase Galden" in a closed container with your pcb in it, no fears of overheating or difficult reflow profiles to implement._
+Main reasoning at the time: _just heat up the Galden (special fluid) in a closed container with your pcb in it, no fears of overheating or difficult reflow profiles to implement._
 However I later changed my mind, after a failed DIY vapour phase oven attempt, and decided to build a Infrared reflow oven instead.
 In addition I also build a PCB preheater/reflow hotplate because I had a failed preheater project laying around.

 ### Build first Think later